Geocaching - The Official Global GPS Cache Hunt Site

 To play, you need to download the Cartridge from the Whereigo.com site using this link.

-Whereigo is still in development by Groundspeak so from time to time you may see it lock up on your unit.
+Whereigo development by Groundspeak stalled in 2008 and the software/hardware combination from that time could sometimes be unstable.
+If you have older-but-compatible hardware you may see it lock up on your unit from time to time.
 Some Wherigo developers have suggested that you save your Cartridge after any interaction with it (e.g. picking up an item) so you don't have to re-start the adventure from the beginning if your unit does lock up.
 I cannot yet vouch for this recommendation.
 In any case, please ensure you have the latest version of the Whereigo Player loaded on your PDA.

-Every care has been taken to eliminate errors, and this Cartridge has been completed using both the Garmin Colorado and Pocket PC.
-At this early stage of development, I encourage people to try this out on the emulator if they don't have the required hardware (details below) - you could still find the cache this way.
+Every care has been taken to eliminate errors, and this Cartridge has been completed using both the Garmin Colorado, Pocket PC and more recently iPhone (see note below).
+I encourage people to try this out on the emulator if they don't have the required hardware (details below) - you could still find the cache this way.

 If you don't have any Whereigo compatible equipment yet, but still want to experience what it's like, download the Whereigo Builder and then run the Whereigo Cartridge in the Emulator.
 You will need to email me through my GC.com profile to get the code needed at the first stage of the adventure, otherwise you won't be able to continue (you can't rely on the information in Google to match the real world answer here).
 Once you get the final location in the Emulator, use your GPS and go out to find the cache like you would do a Traditional cache (Google Earth won't help you here - too many clouds).
 If you do the cache this way, we would ask that you state you did it using the emulator in your logs.